Health and wellbeing progress snapshot

 Priority action: Support people with additional needs get the right support at the right time.

-- Consultation on the City of York Council’s draft Adult Social Care Strategy for the next three years has taken place.
+- Consultation on the City of York Council's draft Adult Social Care Strategy for the next three years took place.
 This strategy sets out commitments, priorities and approaches, reflecting both the challenges ahead and the opportunities to make a real impact by supporting people to live independently, stay safe and well, and access joined-up, person centred care at the right time.
 The strategy is available to read online.
-The consultation ran until the end of March 2025.

 Priority action: Improve customer experience across council operations.